Remote employee training

 How to create a remote employee training program

-Use this guide as a checklist when you’re building out your remote employee training program, especially from scratch.
+Use this guide as a checklist when you’re building out your remote employee training program.

 1. Choose your delivery model

 Videos are often popular to walk employees through software use cases, or explain abstract concepts.
-Pre-recorded ones are particularly useful for companies, as they lessen the need to deliver the same sessions and information live (synchronously).
+Pre-recorded training videos are particularly useful for companies, as they lessen the need to deliver the same sessions and information live (synchronously).

-Optionally include sessions for live Q&As.
+Include optional sessions for live Q&As.
 Get all required parties—such as management or HR—to answer queries, clarify any steps or modules.
-Plus, these synchronous Q&As add a bonus personal connection between remote employees and managers or other people in the company.
+Plus, these live Q&As add a bonus personal connection between remote employees and managers or other people in the company.

 2. Identify the topics to include in each training module